Montana-Media-Arts/340-interactive-arts-1/Projects/Documentation_and_Response/readme.md

 # SUBMISSION

-To submit your write up; Please e-mail me ([michael.musick@umontana.edu](mailto:michaelmusick@umontana.edu)) your documentation.
+To submit your write up; Please submit it to the appropriate Moodle Assignment Submission.

-You should CC, your partner/s on this e-mail.
-So that I can see who all was involved.

-In your email, you should attach a PDF version of your write-up, along with a link to video hosting site (i.e. YouTube or Vimeo) or dedicated webpage with embedded video.
+You should attach a PDF version of your write-up, along with a link to video hosting site (i.e. YouTube or Vimeo) or dedicated webpage with embedded video.